michael105/minilib/DIFFERENCES.md

 - die(errno,msg)
   exit with errno.
 Write msg to stderr.
 When /bin/errno is present, write a verbose error message to stderr.
-Else the error code is written.
+Else the numerical error code is written.

 - dies(errno, ... ) / dief(errno,fmt,...)
   alanog to die, but also call eprints / eprintf with the parameters.

 - die_if( when, errno, msg ) / dief_if( when, errnum, fmt, ... ) / dies_if( when, errnum, ... )
-  if "when" is true, die with errno / call dies or dief.
+  if "when" is true, die with errnum / call dies or dief.

 - writes family
   writes(s), writesl(s),erites(s) and ewritesl(s) all write to stdout/stderr(ewrite).